 Style Guide.
 Creating a style guide ensures consistency throughout the documentation in terms of terminology, tone, formatting, and visual aids.
 Well-structured documents will improve the user experience for in-house employees and customers.
 When combined with high-quality content, customer impressions of a product will improve.

 Tools.
 The best software for developing documentation will help develop content, design a specific style & format, and communicate information to the reader.
 Choosing the right software will help streamline the documentation process with single-sourcing techniques, centralized document management, and team collaboration.
 It will save you time by updating and creating new content for the future.
 Not to mention, the right tools will grant all team members access to everything, improving company cohesion and clarity in communication.

 Audience Analysis.
 Communicating relevant information based on the audience’s needs and the purpose of the document is key.
 The clear distinction between users will improve communication and increase efficiency and productivity.
 For example, new staff will have access to training materials and reference guides to prevent fewer errors.

 A company should have successful and effective software documentation rather than unusable content.
 Even though software developers may find writing documentation to be an inconvenience, companies that hire technical writers to assist developers will produce high-quality documentation.
 Added benefits are that it reduces the workload on developers, saves the company time and money, and speeds up documentation projects.
-Finally, it shows that companies are most efficient when leaving developers just to coding.
+Finally, it shows that companies are most efficient when leaving developers to just coding.